 Getting married overseas

-If you are getting married overseas it is your responsibility to check that the civic authorities in that country will accept a Certificate of No Impediment, that the marriage will take place within the validity period of the certificate and the venue details will be recorded correctly.
+If you are getting married overseas, it is your responsibility to check that the civic authorities in that country will accept a Certificate of No Impediment, that the marriage will take place within the validity period of the certificate and the venue details will be recorded correctly.
 Use the GOV.UK tool to help you identify what you need to get married in each country.

 Please contact us before your appointment if you have any questions about the documentation you need to bring.